 Carpet and flooring manufacturers like Anderson Tuftex are constantly innovating to stay on-top-of interior design trends like mixed metals.
 The new Metallics Collection pairs beautifully with the mixed metals trend.
 Each plank has a luminous glint that comes from metallic powder, similar to what is used in the automobile industry.
 Here at Staff Carpet, we love the color Kent made of wire brushed engineered White Oak.

 Are you ready to incorporate the mixed metals trend into your home?
 We’re here to help.
-Stop by our showroom to get started.
+Visit us to get started.
 We can’t wait to see how you bring this trend into your space!